+Let’s start with positioning.
 For starters, deep bass is less directional than treble or midrange, so you can put your sub almost anywhere.
-However, you can get better results if you do some fine tuning – and here's how.
+However, you can get better results if you do some fine-tuning – and here's how.

 For the best integration with your room, try to find a room 'node'.
 Place your subwoofer where you usually sit, connect it, and then disconnect your speakers (at the amp end).
 Play a piece of music with plenty of good bass, and then walk around your room, listening to the low frequencies.

-Don't, repeat don't, turn the volume up too much on your subwoofer.
+Don't – repeat don't – turn the volume up too much on your subwoofer.
 It's one of the most common failings we hear in systems.
-Bass should underpin your sound, contribute to it where appropriate, and on occasion, shake your sofa on its springs - but it isn't supposed to dominate the sound completely.
-Remember, whether you're watching Beyond Enemy Lines or listening to the latest Joanna Newsom album, realism is the greatest sonic virtue of all.
+Bass should underpin your sound, contribute to it where appropriate, and on occasion, shake your sofa on its springs – but it isn't supposed to dominate the sound completely.
+Remember, whether you're watching Top Gun: Maverick or listening to Joni Mitchell, realism is the greatest sonic virtue of all.

 So, if there's no need for bass in a particular scene (say, a long sequence of dialogue) then there shouldn't be a peep out of the sub – so don't turn your subwoofer up so you can hear it all of the time.
 You're not meant to.

-The best way to set your sub levels is to play a piece of stereo music that you're familiar with: turn the subwoofer's volume level up until you can just hear the bass starting to dominate a little too much - and then drop the volume back a tad.
+The easiest way to set your subwoofer levels is to play a piece of stereo music that you're familiar with.
+Turn the subwoofer's volume level up until you can just hear the bass starting to dominate a little too much – and then drop the volume back a tad.
 This might not be a completely scientific method, but it works.